Small cancellation labellings of some infinite graphs and applications: Small cancellation labellings of some graphs

-The labeling $(\Theta,\bar l)$ may be non-reduced.
-To remedy this one may proceed in the following way constructing a reduced labeling, for which Lemma~\ref{l:inC2} still holds.

-Fix an orientation on $\Theta$.
-For any vertex $v$, assign to edges containing $v$ different labels from a set of cardinality $D$ (the degree).
-Then the label of an oriented edge $e$ is a triple $(a,b,c)$ where $a$ is the $\bar l$--label of $e$, and $b,c$ are labels of $e$ assigned from, respectively, the start- and the end-vertex of $e$; see Figure~\ref{f:subdiv}.

-Finally, let us explain why one cannot derive the required small cancellation labeling as in Theorem~\ref{l:c2LLL} from Gromov's construction.
-Since at each step Gromov's labeling is the generic labeling appearing as $\gi \tn \to \infty$, it is clear that the following holds: For any fixed labeling of a path of a fixed length, with overhelming probability this labeling will appear among labellings of $\tn$ as $n\to \infty$.
+However, out of $l'$ one cannot derive the required small cancellation labelling as in Theorem~\ref{l:c2LLL}.
+Since at each step Gromov's labelling is the generic labelling appearing as $\gi \tn \to \infty$, it is clear that the following holds: For any fixed labelling of a path of a fixed length, with overwhelming probability this labelling will appear among labellings of $\tn$ as $n\to \infty$.
 In particular, labellings of all cycles in graphs obtained at earlier inductive steps will appear as labellings of paths in later steps.
-This is the reason why Gromov's labeling is not a graphical small cancellation labeling, and why this labeling does not define a coarse embedding of $\Theta$ into the resulting group $G$ being the limit of $(G_n)_{n\in \bN}$.
-There is only a weak embedding or, stronger, a map $f\colon \Theta \to G$ satisfying the following condition: for $x,y\in \tn$ one has $d_G(f(x),f(y))\geqslant Bd_{\Theta}(x,y)-c_n$, where $B$ is a universal constant, and additive constants $c_n>0$ grow to infinity with $n\to \infty$; see \cite[Section 4.6]{Gro} and \cite[Theorem 7.7]{AD}.
+This is the reason why Gromov's labelling is not a graphical small cancellation labelling.
+Let $G$ be the group being the limit of $(G_n)_{n\in \bN}$.
+Observe that endpoints of a simple path in $\tn$ (for large $n$) labelled the same as a cycle in some $\Theta_m$ with $m\ll n$ will be mapped to a same point by the map $\tn \to G$ defined by the labelling.
+Since there are such paths of arbitrarily large length, this labelling does not define a coarse embedding of $\Theta$ into $G$.
+There is only a weak embedding or, stronger, a map $f\colon \Theta \to G$ satisfying the following condition: for $x,y\in \tn$ one has $d_G(f(x),f(y))\geqslant Bd_{\Theta}(x,y)-c_n$, where $B$ is a universal constant, and additive constants $c_n>0$ grow to infinity with $n\to \infty$; see \cite[Section 4.8]{Gro} and \cite[Theorem 7.7]{AD}.